Explosive Waste Disposal

 Explosives can be further broken down into Division 1.1 (formerly known as Class A) and Division 1.3 (formerly known as Class B explosives).
 Division 1.1 explosives are capable of producing a “mass explosion hazard,” while Division 1.3 explosives can generate a fire hazard and a minor blast or minor projection or both, but not a mass explosion hazard like Division 1.1.

-To learn more about how Clean Management can assist your business in handling explosive waste, contact us today.
+To learn more about how our explosive waste disposal company can assist your business, contact Clean Management today.